Northern Rockies Regional Municipality: Fort Nelson First Nation

 Fort Nelson First Nation is an aboriginal band situated directly outside of the town of Fort Nelson and a signatory nation of Treaty 8.
 The reserve is home to about 700 residents, making Fort Nelson First Nation one of the largest reservations in northern British Columbia.
 Dene and Cree are the most prevalent Aboriginal Canadian backgrounds found on the Fort Nelson First Nation reserve.
 The nation works closely with oil and gas producers to ensure safe and sustainable development in the Horn River Basin based on the fact that much of the new development in the Horn River Basin is occurring on traditional Fort Nelson First Nation land.
 The band operates Echo-Dene and the Liard Hot Springs lodge, as well as Chalo School, a kindergarten to grade twelve accredited educational institution.
 Liz Logan is the Chief Councillor of the Fort Nelson First Nation, reelected in August 2014.
 The FNFN Band Council consists of seven councillors, an increase from six.
 The chosen councillors then decided amongst themselves the Chief Councillor.

 Prophet River First Nation

-The Prophet River First Nation is the southernmost community in the Northern Rockies Regional Municipality.
+Prophet River First Nation is the southernmost community in the Northern Rockies Regional Municipality.
 Prophet River's main industries revolve around commercial services and provisions to the local and nearby oil and gas industry.
 Lynette Tsakoza is currently the chief of Prophet River First Nation which is a member of the Treaty 8 Tribal Association.